in

 • Plant Belamcanda in informal and cottage gardens, best against a dark background.

-• Garden companions include ornamental grasses, cushion spurge, blanket flower, or glob thistle; Coreopsis, Cosmos, Nepeta faassenii, Sedum.
+• Garden companions include ornamental grasses, cushion spurge, blanket flowers, or globe thistles; Coreopsis, Cosmos, Nepeta faassenii, Sedum.

 • Set container-grown Belamcanda in the garden in spring or autumn.